Ventusltd/pv-arc-protection-circuit/Open-Hardware-Disclosure.md

 This PCB is designed to go inside the module’s junction box and function as a module-level protection element — enabling system-wide fire and fault risk reduction whether the site is 10 kW or 1000 MWp.

+Designed with high-noise, high-security, and high-voltage environments in mind, and intended to scale with modules across utility systems.
+It also serves domestic and commercial sectors with ease, offering high reliability and straightforward replacement of modules or components in the  event of failure.

 ⸻

 2. Problem Statement